Committees, Task Forces, and Interest Groups

 - The Metadata Task Force works to exchange and analyze both current and best metadata practices for making oral history accessible.

 - The Independent Practitioners Task Force works to develop resources for independent practitioners.

-- The Financial Stability and Growth Task Force helps advise the Oral History Association with fundraising and potential grant funders, and comes up with strategies to get the organization in a better financial position.
+- The Development Task Force helps advise the Oral History Association with fundraising and potential grant funders, and comes up with strategies to get the organization in a better financial position.

 The Oral History Association encourages members to participate in its Interest Groups:

 - The Archives Interest Group aims to provide a forum for discussing best practices and generating interest in the intersections between Oral History and Archives.